-A few years ago, my friend Jill hosted a gathering at Christmastime.
+A few years ago, my friend Jill hosted a gathering for the young women in our neighborhood at Christmastime.
 We spent a good part of the evening eating these delicious Danish Aebleskivers.
-It was the first time I had helped make Aebleskivers and I was amazed at how simple they are to create at home!
+It was the first time I helped make Aebleskivers and I was amazed at how simple they are to create at home!
+Most of the ingredients you will have in your pantry and fridge.

-This recipe for Buttermilk Aebleskivers takes minutes to mix up and then it’s just a matter of cooking the batter in an Aebleskiver pan and trying to keep up with the demand of flipping and sprinkling with powdered sugar before they get eaten up!
+This recipe for Buttermilk Aebleskivers takes minutes to mix up and then it’s just a matter of cooking the batter in an Aebleskiver pan and keeping up with the demand of flipping and sprinkling the Aebleskivers with powdered sugar before they get eaten up!

 We love these hot little pillows of dough with a bit of raspberry jam right out of the pan.
 Such a fun way to get your family in the kitchen cooking and eating together.
 Buttermilk Aebleskivers are a perfect Christmas morning treat served with an overnight breakfast casserole, such as Cowboy Christmas Breakfast, Overnight Croissant Breakfast Bake, or Christmas Morning Brioche and Tomato Bake.
 We also love Mexican Breakfast Tortillas, which can be made the day before as well.
 Add some fresh fruit and cocoa and you’ll have a Christmas morning tradition your family will look forward to each year!